Monitor Encumbrances (30.2.2)

 Encumbrances

-Encumbrances are monitored and reviewed by the Agency Encumbrance Viewer using the Encumbrance Aging Report, the Budget and Cash Checking Exceptions Report, and the Closed Encumbrances Report.
+Encumbrances are monitored and reviewed by the Agency Encumbrance Viewer using Budget and Cash Checking Exceptions/Warnings Report, and the the Outstanding Encumbrance Errors Report.
 The Agency Encumbrance Viewer provides direction as to the appropriate resolution of any exceptions or required actions to manage established encumbrances.

 Encumbrance Budget Information Tab: